HS11 The Central New York Early Americas Consortium

 Graduate students will also benefit from interacting with faculty and fellow students throughout the region, allowing them to widen their scholarly and professional networks.
 As cohorts of History graduate students continue to shrink, the consortium will offer a built-in regional peer group for MA and PhD students, while consortium-sponsored events will be critical to students’ professional development.
 By providing historians at various stages of their careers with opportunities to receive feedback on work in progress, the consortium will serve as a forum for peer review, an essential element of producing good scholarship.

-The activities proposed for spring 2021 represent the first step in what we envision as a long-term inter-institutional collaboration.
 Our working group will continue to meet, circulate, and offer feedback on work in progress each semester, moving to in-person meetings as conditions allow.
 In addition to fostering a sense of community across institutions, the consortium will draw attention to the strong cohort of historians of the early Americas in the Central New York area.
 Ultimately, we aim to put Central New York on the map of regions with a strong contingent of scholars of the early Americas.